spsforks/QB64-Wiki/INPUT$.md

 ```

-*Example 3:* Getting the entire text file data as one string value.
+Getting the entire text file data as one string value.

 ```vb